dbmcclain/Lisp-Actors/xTActors/Propagators/README.txt

   ...just restate the cell arguments in different orders and use a propagator in parallel with all the others that computes the inverse functions.
-Also widen the composite-propagator cells list to include the former output cell - it can now be an input cell in reverse.
+Also widen the compound-propagator cells list to include the former output cell - it can now be an input cell in reverse.
 When something can be computed and updated, it will be.